Ludwig Maximilian University of Munich

-In 1800, the university was moved from Ingolstadt to Landshut by King Maximilian I of Bavaria when the city was threatened by the French, before being relocated to its present-day location in Munich in 1826 by King Ludwig I of Bavaria.
+In 1800, the university was moved from Ingolstadt to Landshut by King Maximilian I Joseph of Bavaria when the city was threatened by the French, before being transferred to its present-day location in Munich in 1826 by King Ludwig I of Bavaria.
 In 1802, the university was officially named Ludwig-Maximilians-Universität by King Maximilian I of Bavaria in honor of himself and Ludwig IX.

-LMU is currently the second-largest university in Germany in terms of student population; in the 2018/19 winter semester, the university had a total of 51,606 matriculated students.
-Of these, 9,424 were freshmen while international students totalled 8,875 or approximately 17% of the student population.
-As for operating budget, the university records in 2018 a total of 734,9 million euros in funding without the university hospital; with the university hospital, the university has a total funding amounting to approximately 1.94 billion euros.
+LMU is currently the second-largest university in Germany in terms of student population; in the 2024/25 winter semester, the university had a total of 54,616 matriculated students.
+Of these, 10,642 were freshmen, while international students totaled 11,415 or approximately 21% of the student population.
+As for the operating budget, the university records in 2023 a total of 802.8 million euros in funding without the university hospital; with the university hospital, the university has a total funding amounting to approximately 2.23 billion euros.